-Mr. Grant has extensive background with multi-industry start-ups and restructuring, as well as global experience in China, Asia, and Europe.
-Areas of particular expertise include mergers and acquisitions, strategic leadership, financing and bank relationships, and pension and benefit management.
+Mr. Grant has an extensive background with multi-industry start-ups and restructuring, as well as global experience in China, Asia, and Europe.
+Areas of particular expertise include mergers and acquisitions, strategic leadership, financing and bank relationships, and pension and benefits management.

-Mr. McBrayer has over 30 years of executive management experience, primarily with DJO Global.
-He has demonstrated success and completed assignments in the areas of sales management, marketing management and business development.
-He was a member of the senior management team which led a leveraged buy-out of Donjoy from Smith and Nephew, then later took the Company public, and helped grow the business to over $1 billion in annual sales revenue.
+Currently, Mr. McBrayer serves as Senior VP of Global Business and Professional Relations at DJO Global, covering the orthopedic and sports medicine markets.
+He has over 30 years of executive management experience, primarily with DJO Global, where he has demonstrated success in sales management, marketing management, and business development.
+He was a member of the senior management team that led a leveraged buy-out of Donjoy (now DJO Global) from Smith & Nephew, later taking the company public and growing the business to over $1 billion in annual revenue.

 Richard J. Umbdenstock

-Mr. Umbdenstock became president and chief executive officer of the American Hospital Association (AHA) on January 1, 2007, retiring in 2015.
-Previously, he was the elected AHA Board Chair in 2006.
-The AHA leads, represents, and serves more than 43,00 individual members, including 5,000 member hospitals, health systems, and other health care organizations.
+Mr. Umbdenstock served as President & CEO of the American Hospital Association (AHA) from January 1, 2007 until his retirement in 2015.
+He was the elected AHA Board Chair in 2006 and received the AHA Distinguished Service Award in 2017.
+The AHA leads, represents, and serves more than 43,000 individual members, including 5,000 member hospitals, health systems, and other health care organizations.

 Umbdenstock’s career includes experience in hospital administration, health system governance, management and integration, association governance and management, HMO governance, and health care governance consulting.
 He has written books and articles for the health care board audience and has authored national survey reports for AHA, HRET, and ACHE.